meltano/meltano/docs/src/docs/getting-started.md

     For example the `/transform/models/tap_gitlab/source.yml` below configures dbt sources from the postgres tables where our tap-gitlab ELT job output to.

+    Create and navigate to the `/transform/models/tap_gitlab` directory to hold your dbt models:

+    ```bash
+    mkdir ./transform/models/tap_gitlab
+    touch  ./transform/models/tap_gitlab/source.yml
+    ```

+    Add the following content to your new `source.yml` file:

     ```yaml
     config-version: 2
     version: 2